kittaakos/lsp4j-type-hierarchy/README.md

 # lsp4j-type-hierarchy
-A p2 update site of the LSP4J with semantic highlighting capabilities
+A p2 update site of the LSP4J with the type hierarchy capabilities

 This is a hack to produce a p2 update site for LSP4J with the type hierarchy capabilities.
 To update the content.
 Run `./update.sh` from the repository root.